Pharmaceutical Warehouse Temperature Monitoring: From Cold Room to Dispatch

 Monitor cold rooms, freezers, CRT zones, and staging areas with real-time alerts, CAPA automation, and audit-ready evidence.

 Pharmaceutical warehouses and distribution centers (DCs) are the backbone of drug distribution.
-Ensuring that products remain within strict temperature ranges from storage to dispatch is critical—not only for compliance but also for patient safety.
+Ensuring products remain within strict temperature ranges from storage to dispatch is critical—not only for compliance but also for patient safety.
 Continuous monitoring of cold rooms, freezers, and staging areas helps prevent temperature excursions before orders leave the site, reducing product loss and maintaining regulatory compliance.

 What to Monitor